RohanRks23/RohanRks23/README.md

 ---

 ## 👨‍💻 What I Do
-- Full-stack app development using Frappe
+- Develop full-stack applications using the Frappe Framework
-- Customise existing Frappe apps to suit business needs
+- Customise existing Frappe apps to align with business processes
-- Create a Custom Frappe app for business needs
+- Build custom Frappe apps from scratch for specific client needs
-- Develop dynamic dashboards and visualisations using Frappe Insights, Workspace, Dashboards, Charts, and Number Cards like PowerBI.
+- Design dynamic dashboards and visualisations using Frappe Insights, Dashboards, Workspace, Charts, and Number Cards
-- Design and implement RESTful APIs to enable seamless data integration across platforms.
+- Implement RESTful APIs for platform integrations
-- Guide junior developers and lead cross-functional teams
+- Mentor junior developers and lead cross-functional technical teams
-- Maintain performance, scalability, and uptime of deployed systems
+- Ensure performance, scalability, and high availability in production systems

 ---